jandresval/OCAS.SimpleSignUp.Web/README.md

 Improvements:
 - Separate Model and Data classes in a project.
 - Create a separate project for web api.
-Eventhough, web api on .net core has been improved and you are not longer needed a different project.
+However, web api on .net core has been improved and you are not longer needed a different project.
 - Have logging and catch errors for troubleshotting in the future.
 - Use a stronger data storage.